-Think about the worst case scenario.
-What if I faltered… I would not get promoted now but I was anyways content with my position and I can still try again later if I want- I have nothing to loose and what I might even be risking is worth it, for if I never take the first step I never had what I have to risk it in the first place.
-Once I did this, I realized that the worst case scenario isn’t really that bad.
+Think about the worst-case scenario.
+What if I faltered… I would not get promoted now but I was anyways content with my position and I can still try again later if I want- I have nothing to lose and what I might even be risking is worth it, for if I never take the first step I never had what I have to risk it in the first place.
+Once I did this, I realized that the worst-case scenario isn’t really that bad.

 The more time and effort I spend anticipating positive outcomes, the better prepared I’ll be to respond that way in the real situation.

 Sometimes it’s okay to be a little nervous.
-If one is anxious of making a mistake, then he/she tends be more careful.
+If one is anxious about making a mistake, then he/she tends to be more careful.
 It’s the overly confident people that make the most mistakes.

 If a mistake is made, just move on or make a joke (or both).
 You are human and the audience knows you are human.
 Humans mess up once in a while.
 It’s okay.